Todd B. Hawley

-Todd B. Hawley (April 13, 1961 – July 11, 1995) was one of the four founders of the International Space University (ISU) and a lifelong advocate of human space exploration.
+Todd B. Hawley (April 13, 1961 – July 11, 1995) was one of the three founders of the International Space University (ISU) and a lifelong advocate of human space exploration.
 He was born on April 13, 1961, the day after the first flight of Yuri Gagarin.

 Career

 Todd Hawley attended George Washington University, where he received his Bachelor of Arts degree in Russian Studies and Economics and his Master of Arts degree in Space Policy.

 While an undergraduate, Hawley started the local chapter of Students for the Exploration and Development of Space (SEDS).
 In 1982, along with Peter Diamandis and Robert D. Richards, he co-founded SEDS-USA as a national group, later serving as the Chairman from 1983 - 1985.
 The three would go on to found the Space Generation Foundation, with Hawley as its first executive director.

 Mr. Hawley conducted extensive research on solar power satellites.
 He received the 1989 Space Industrialization Fellowship Award, the 1988 Aviation Week and Space Technology Laurel, the 1993 Space Frontier Foundation Pioneer Award, and the 1995 K. E. Tsiolkovsky Medal.